2024 Pop-Tarts Bowl

 The 2024 Pop-Tarts Bowl was a college football bowl game that was played on December 28, 2024, at Camping World Stadium in Orlando, Florida.
 The 35th annual Pop-Tarts Bowl (although only the second edition using that name) featured Iowa State and the University of Miami (Florida).
 The game began at approximately 3:30 p.m.
 EST and aired on ABC.
 The Pop-Tarts Bowl was one of the 2024–25 bowl games concluding the 2024 FBS football season.
-The bowl game's title sponsor was Kellanova / Kellogg's through their Pop-Tarts brand.
+The bowl game's title sponsor was Kellanova through their Pop-Tarts brand.

 Teams

 Consistent with conference tie-ins, the game featured Miami from the Atlantic Coast Conference and Iowa State of the Big 12 Conference.
 This was the first meeting between the teams.

 Iowa State Cyclones

 Iowa State compiled a regular-season record of 10–2 (7–2 in conference).
 The Cyclones began their season with seven consecutive wins, and were nationally ranked as high as ninth.
 They briefly dropped out of the rankings after back-to-back losses, then finished the regular season with three wins.
 They faced Arizona State in the Big 12 Championship Game, losing by a score of 45–19.
 The Cyclones were placed 18th in the final College Football Playoff (CFP) rankings.
 Iowa State faced three ranked FBS teams, defeating Iowa and Kansas State while losing to Arizona State.
 The Cyclones entered the bowl with a 10–3 record.